garrandall/popular-music-data/tracks/slow-jamz-twista-kanye-west-jamie-foxx.md

 With ain't nobody really try to find out what she feelin' Like how she feel... you know what she told me?
 (Are you gonna be?)
-Check it out, this is what she said (Say that you're gonna be) Ooh, ooh, ooh, ooh, oooh
+Check it out, this is what she said (Say that you're gonna be) Oh oh, oh, oh, ohoh

 She said she want some Marvin Gaye, some Luther Vandross